MarceloHeredia/College/README.md

 # College
-This repository contains college projects
+This repository contains small college projects and exercises